At a Glance

 • Laboratory or specimen variation

 A high MPV alone does not diagnose a disease.
-It becomes more meaningful when platelet count is low, symptoms are present, or the finding persists over time.
+It becomes more meaningful when platelet count is also abnormal, symptoms are present, or the finding persists over time.

 A low MPV means your platelets are smaller on average.
 Smaller platelets may indicate less active platelet production or reduced marrow output in certain settings.